ging/fi-xifi-monitoring-dashboard/README.md

 It includes: monitoring API, real time monitoring widget and historic monitoring data widget.

-For proper operation of the widget it iss necessary to include jquery library in your web site.
+For proper operation of the widget it is necessary to include jquery library in your web site.

 -- Example of use --